Contact Tracing can Help Slow the Spread of COVID-19

 - Social security information

-If you’re concerned you’re being scammed, you can send us an email at [email protected] and we can confirm if the person contacting you is legitimate or not.
+If you’re concerned you’re being scammed, you can call us at 734-544-6700 or send us an email at [email protected] and we can confirm if the person contacting you is legitimate or not.
+Calls from the state contact tracing team will come from 866-806-3447 or MI COVID HELP.

 Will I get in trouble?

 We’re contacting you to make sure you, your family, and your community stay safe.
-Governor Whitmer signed Executive Order 2020-36, which states that an employer can’t fire, discipline, or retaliate against an employee for staying home if they are sick or their close contact is sick.
+State law (PA 238 of 2020 and PA 339 of 2020) states that an employer can’t fire, discipline, or retaliate against an employee for staying home if they are sick or their close contact is sick.
 Additionally, employers must protect the confidentiality of their employees.
 Legally, they cannot identify an employee who has COVID-19 by name.

 What if I don’t speak English?